TheLastGamer18/multipurpose-discord-package/README.md

 <br>

 # Constructor options.
-While instantiating the package, you can use some options which ease up your work more!

 ```javascript
    const { Something } = require("multipurpose-discord-package")
    const something = new Something({ sendAsEmbed: true, embedColor: 0x00ff00 })
 ```
-- sendAsEmbed: it will make the package send the data using a pre-made embed, so all you need to do is use a method you want and directly send it into a channel and it will be an embed!
-Personally, it is preferred to keep this option off and to use manually made embeds are you can't add anything in the pre-made embeds.
+- sendAsEmbed: will make the package send the data using a pre-made embed, just use a method and send it directly, it will be an embed!
+It is preferred to keep this option off and to use manually made embeds are you can't add anything in the pre-made embeds.
 - embedColor: sets the color of your embed to provided hex code.
 If left empty it will choose a random color.
 Can only be used when sendAsEmbed is enabled.

 <br>

-# Methods.

 # Fetching methods.